-As I've gathered with my friends, I have come to a place of impatience.
+As I’ve gathered with my friends, I have come to a place of impatience.
 Impatience with how so many of us, myself included, have been waiting to live as full a life as possible.
 It may be the condition of humans.
-But I do find this affliction more prevalent
+But I do find this affliction more prevalent with women and oddly, with highly gifted women.
+It seems our success in working incredibly hard to meet the surprising approval of our external world is the very thing that has kept us waiting…and waiting…before we dare to truly breathe our life.

-The "big day" is tomorrow, hyped and hyped for months.
+The “big day” is tomorrow, hyped and hyped for months.
 Apparently $3billion (!) will have been spent in advertising alone, breaking the record for mid-term elections.
-As hard as it is for me to stay on the sidelines, I've been trying my best to "watch" this experience.
-How I
+As hard as it is for me to stay on the sidelines, I’ve been trying my best to “watch” this experience.
+How I am.
+How others are.
+How the media portrays x, y or z.

 One of the discussion points that I found particularly riveting was the question of how do we know when we’ve hit the boundaries of what is “comfortable and acceptable” for me?